heptarch/heptarch.github.io/drafts/rbl2.md

 optimistically, there is something new to discover.

-This "core-forward" approach is driven both by the logistics of hiring as well as priors about problem-solving.
-In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a jar.
-The brain can discover things, sure, but it is less effective, since however much it knows it has less attention to distribute.
+This "core-forward" approach is driven both by the logistics of hiring as well as priors about how to solve problems.
+Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a vat.
+The brain can discover things, sure, but however much it knows, it is less effective since it has less attention to distribute.
 Research is a useful thing to parallelize.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>